 Consider Wells Fargo, longtime multinational financial-services company.
-It’s now also known for the scandal of creation of over 2 million fake bank accounts by WF employees.
+It’s now also known for the scandal of creating over 2 million fake bank accounts by their own employees.
 The firm had an uphill battle to fix their reputation.
 This is definitely getting into damage control, and we’ll talk more about that in another blog post.

-General advice about company names include tips like: Watch synonyms and mashups.
+General advice about naming a company includes: Watch synonyms and mashups.
 It shouldn’t need a mini-manual.
 People should get it right away.
-And most of all, the name should *stand for something* strong and good.
+And most of all, the name should *stand for something*.

 Apple is a ‘rule-breaker’ because the name doesn’t actually tell you what the company does.
-It’s all about brand position.
+It’s all about brand positioning.
 People get it right away.
-It’s as famous as the Beatles ever were, and more people use it, everyday.
-And a name that big has to be very accountable, and keep on excelling.
+It’s as famous as The Beatles ever were, and most people use their products, everyday.
+A name that big has to be very accountable, and maintain a position of excellence.

 A strong identity built on a strong foundation can be very powerful.
-And a business coach who works regularly with CEOs and managers of medium – and large-sized companies, can bring you the outside-inside perspective:
+And a business coach who works regularly with CEOs and managers of medium – and large-sized companies, can bring you the outside-inside perspective.
+Contact me for: